 The dividend income has always been steady and growing.

 Financial Independence Number

 I multiply that number by 25 to give me a target financial independence number.
-Once our invested assets (which excludes the equity in our home and college 529 savings) surpass our financial independence number, we’ve reached financial independence.
+When our invested assets (excluding home equity and college 529 savings) surpassed our financial independence number in February, we reached financial independence.